signl4/signl4-integration-mysql-mariadb/README.md

 #### Run the Script in regular Intervals

 Of course, we would like to check the database in regular intervals.
 Therefore in Linux / UNIX we can use a so-called cronjob.
-In ordert to create a cronjobs in Linux UNIX you can use the followinf command:
+In order to create a cronjobs in Linux UNIX you can use the following command:

 crontab -e